UmmarFarooq14/Shell-Scripting-Journey/Shell/Practice-Day/text.md

       echo "Today is :$today"
       echo 'Today is :$(today)'

- Write a script that asks the user for their name (using read) and greets them
+ Write a script that asks the user for their name (using read) and greets them:
  ------------------------------------------------------------------------------

       echo -n "enter the name:"